nickoala/raspberry-pancake/README.md

 `--detect {no-image,image}`

 - This option determines what your detect function looks like.
+- The detect function must return `True` or `False`.
+It must be defined in `customize.py`, supplied by you.
 - If `no-image`, detect function is `detect()`.
 This means your detection is not visual (does not depend on a captured image).
+Some ideas are:
+  - time-dependent recording
+  - environment-dependent recording, as long as you have the appropriate sensors.
 - If `image`, detect function is `detect(bytes)`, `bytes` being the RGB values of a captured frame.
 This likely means you want to detect something visual.
-- The detect function must return a boolean value, `True` or `False`.
-It must be defined in `customize.py`, supplied by you.
+  Some ideas are:
+  - compare two frames to detect motion
+  - perform image classification to detect a scene of interest
 - The thread calling detect function is independent from the thread recording detections.
 A slow detect function does not interfere with recording.
   Don't worry.